openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

 Absolute minimum server resources (currently used for gate checks):

 * 8 vCPU's
-* 50GB disk space
+* 60GB free disk space on the root partition
 * 8GB RAM

 Recommended server resources:

 * CPU/motherboard that supports `hardware-assisted virtualization`_
 * 8 CPU Cores
-* 80GB disk space
+* 80GB free disk space on the root partition, or 60GB+ on a blank secondary disk.
+Using a secondary disk requires `Running a customized AIO build`_.
 * 16GB RAM

 It's `possible` to perform AIO builds within a virtual machine but your